 Suggested Teaching and Learning Sequence:

 - Discussion – provide context for the word.
-Encourage the students to describe a time when they have felt the emotion.
+Encourage the students to describe a time when they have seen that word.

 - Model writing – model how to write a simple or compound sentence including the word.

 - Guided writing – using students’ ideas and suggestions, construct a simple or a compound sentence using the word.

 - Independent writing – encourage students to write a simple or compound sentence independently.